 At the museum, you can explore exhibits on the animation process and look at props from the movies.
 There’s an animated short to watch in the on-site cinema, and best of all for the kids, there’s a life size Cat Bus to play on!

 The building is just as beautiful as the films and it’s filled with hundreds of tiny details which will delight any fans of the movies.
 Don’t forget to go up on the roof to meet a robot guardian and look out for a huge Totoro figure by the entrance.

 The Ghibli Museum is in the Mitaka area of Greater Tokyo.
 It’s an easy journey on the train to get there.
 While reaching the museum is easy, don’t just turn up on the day without tickets.
 You must buy tickets for the Ghibli Museum well in advance of travelling to Japan – this is something you’ll have to plan about 3 months before you go!

-The Robot Restaurant in Tokyo is a fun Place to go for all ages, and it will give you a memory for Life.
-It is considered a Tourist trap by many, but don’t worry, you won’t be disappointed if you’re looking for entertainment.
+For those that love the weird and whacky, the Robot Restaurant in Tokyo is one of the Japan top 10 things to do.
+While considered a Tourist trap by many, don’t worry; you won’t be disappointed if you’re looking for a bit of fun entertainment.

 The Robot Restaurant is not really a restaurant per se; you can order food to eat during the show, but I wouldn’t come here for the food.
 It’s all about the Robot show and the performing actors.

 The Robot Restaurant Show is basically not something you can explain properly with words, you need to experience it yourself.
-Come here with an open mind and just be blown away of the crazy things you will see during the show!
-There are several performances every day.
+Come with an open mind and just be blown away by the crazy things you will see during the show!

 The Robot Restaurant is easy to get to from Shinjuku Station since it’s located in the Kabukicho area, about 5 minutes walking from the station.